beejjorgensen/bgc/src/bgc_part_5300_man_stdlib.md

 the spec makes no mention of that.

 These functions take a string with a number in them and convert it to an integer of the specified return type.
+Leading whitespace is ignored.
+Translation stops at the first invalid character.

 If the result doesn't fit in the return type, behavior is undefined.